straubt1/tfe-alternative-worker/README.md

   * Will be skipped if a speculative plan was queued, there was a failure, a policy check failed, Workspace Run was cancelled or discarded.

 Each Phase has three distinct steps; Initialize Script, Terraform Execution, and Finalize Script.

+> Note: the Initialize and Finalize Script will run TWICE on a successful Workspace Run that includes an apply.

 ### Initialize Script